 The Beatles/JFK connection is one that won't die.
 The question forever looms: would we still have needed them — would we still have fed them, with our dollars and screams— if the President had still been alive when they broke out in '64?
 Would moptops have taken over the world anyway, even if the king of Camelot hadn't been slain before America's very eyes?

 Only Rod Serling himself could come up with the alternate reality in which we could say for sure how the Fabs' career (and the counterculture they subsequently ushered in) would have gone if it had been business as usual through a Kennedy administration.
 But clearly America was living through its own Twilight Zone in the funk that followed 11/22/63.
 And for 50 million adolescents in search of an exit, there was nothing to replace a shining young role model in a suit like four even sunnier and even younger heroes in suits.

 The Grateful Dead's Jerry Garcia is among those who remembered the Beatles' emergence in those dark days as "a happy flash, post-Kennedy assassination.
 Like the first good news."

-Is this too simplistic a reading a history, though?
-Some revisionists would have us think so.
+But is this too simplistic a reading of history?
+Some revisionists think so.